-The advice line is open 24 hours day and night (except Christmas Eve and New Year’s Eve) and is operated by staff members of the Ministry for Children and Social Affairs.
-Outside opening hours the phone number may be used in urgent situations, where your child is about to leave Denmark.
+The advice line is open 24 hours per day, every day of the year except Christmas Eve and New Year’s Eve, and is operated by staff members of the Ministry of Social Affairs and Senior Citizens.
+Outside opening hours the phone number may be used in urgent situations, where your child is about to leave Denmark .

-The staff member can give you advice on the following:
+The staff member may advice you on the following:

 - The rules that apply in your situation